-During the month of December, more than 45,000 people will traipse through the Christmas Story House in Cleveland, just like the Bumpuses hound dogs, many of them hiding under the kitchen sink or sitting in the bathroom with a bar of Lifebuoy Soap in their mouths.
+During the month of December, more than 45,000 people will traipse through the Christmas Story House in Cleveland, just like the Bumpuses hound dogs.
+Many of those people will hide under the kitchen sink or sit in the bathroom with a bar of Lifebuoy Soap in their mouths.

 Of course, that’s just a fraction of the millions of people who watch the holiday classic in the 24-hour loop on TV each holiday season.

 This post contains affiliate links and sponsored travel.